papa-torb/adtruth/README.md

 Enterprise fraud tools (ClickCease, CHEQ, TrafficGuard) cost thousands per month.

-I built AdTruth to give small businesses the same visibility, completely free.
+We built AdTruth to give small businesses the same visibility, completely free.
 See which platforms waste your budget on bots.
 Shift spending to real customers.

 ---